loda-lang/loda-programs/programs/oeis/list5.md

 * [A280345](http://oeis.org/A280345) ([L21 program](280/A280345.asm)): a(0) = 3, a(n+1) = 2*a(n) + periodic sequence of length 2: repeat [1, -2].
 * [A280364](http://oeis.org/A280364) ([L20 program](280/A280364.asm)): Number of 2 X 2 matrices with all elements in {0,...,n} with permanent = determinant^n.
 * [A280392](http://oeis.org/A280392) ([L13 program](280/A280392.asm)): Number of nX2 0..2 arrays with no element unequal to a strict majority of its horizontal and antidiagonal neighbors, with the exception of exactly one element, and with new values introduced in order 0 sequentially upwards.
+* [A280399](http://oeis.org/A280399) ([L77 program](280/A280399.asm)): Number of 1 X n 0..2 arrays with no element unequal to a strict majority of its horizontal and antidiagonal neighbors, with the exception of exactly one element, and with new values introduced in order 0 sequentially upwards.
 * [A280412](http://oeis.org/A280412) ([L07 program](280/A280412.asm)): Decimal representation of the x-axis, from the left edge to the origin, of the n-th stage of growth of the two-dimensional cellular automaton defined by "Rule 261", based on the 5-celled von Neumann neighborhood.
 * [A280428](http://oeis.org/A280428) ([L04 program](280/A280428.asm)): a(n) = 1729*n^3.
 * [A280429](http://oeis.org/A280429) ([L10 program](280/A280429.asm)): Longest word T from a string S using no breakpoint-reuse.